 My grandsons, who are 3 and 4 years old, have been having night terrors since they were each 18 months old.
 What causes these episodes?

 Night terrors are somewhat mysterious.
 It might seem as though they're the same as a bad dream, but they aren't.
-Dreams occur during REM (rapid eye movement) sleep, a stage of sleep when the eyes move quickly and heart rate and breathing may be erratic.
-Night terrors happen during the transition between deep sleep and another level of sleep, and kids don’t remember them in the morning.
+Night terrors usually happen in the first 2 or 3 hours of sleep, whereas bad dreams often happen in the early morning hours.

 The good news is that night terrors don't seem to have any harmful effects on kids who have them, and they usually outgrow them.
+Experts believe that night terrors might be caused by the over-arousal of a child's immature central nervous system during sleep.
+Some kids may inherit a tendency for this over-arousal — about 80% who have night terrors have a family member who also had them or sleepwalking (a similar type of sleep disturbance).
 Sometimes night terrors are more common in kids who are going through stressful life events, on certain medications, not getting enough sleep, or having too much caffeine.

 - Night Terrors

 - Should My Daughter Sleep in My Room After Having a Nightmare?

 - Should I Be Worried About My Child's Nightmares?

 Note: All information on KidsHealth® is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.